T-Pau/Anykey/README.md

 ### ZX Spectrum

-The program is provided as a TAP tape image.
-Insert the tape and enter `LOAD ""` by pressing `j` and `Symbol-P` twice.
+The program is provided as a tape image in both TAP and TZX formats.
+Insert the tape and enter `LOAD ""` by pressing `J` and `Symbol-P` twice.
 Then press `Enter` and the play button on the tape deck.

-## Keyboard
+## The Keyboard Window

 The keys are displayed in the same layout as the physical keyboard.